dataCobra/hugo-vitae/README.md

 ### Content type

 You can specify content type with field `type` in your content.
-For example static pages can be set as type `page` which are excluded from recent posts and all posts page.
+For example static pages can be set as type `page` which are excluded from recent posts, lists and they don't show there taxonomies below the page.
 You can use site params `mainSections` and `disableDisqusTypes` to control which page types are excluded from recent posts and Disqus comments respectively.

 ```md
 ---